 What is especially important to us: Engage people in meaningful conversations that provide insight and actionable information to help create more prosperous and equitable communities in our region.

 Where do you get your stories?

 Some, we write and report in-house.
 Others, we ask journalists who are closest to a story geographically or have a special area of expertise to report and write.
-Our newsletter points readers to stories produced by newspapers and public radio stations in our region.
+Our digital edition points readers to stories produced by news outlets, including newspapers and public radio stations.
 We also republish news from some nonprofit media outlets such as ProPublica, Spotlight PA, The Center Square, and Wisconsin Watch.

 We also are proud partners of the Pittsburgh Media Partnership, led by Point Park University’s Center for Media Innovation and made possible with support from Pittsburgh’s foundation community.
 This collaboration brings together media outlets in Western Pennsylvania to pool resources for the good of all.